Schedule an Appointment

 Choosing When to Study in Buenos Aires

-- The first term goes from early February to early July;
+- The first term goes from early March to late June

-- The second term starts in mid-August and goes to mid-November; and
+- The second term starts in late July and goes to mid-November

 - Consult the Office of International Programs as early as possible to get assistance on course selections at Loyola so that you are prepared for Buenos Aires;

-- Nearly all majors are served but courses are offered in Spanish;
+- Many majors are served but courses are offered in Spanish;a few courses are offered in English

 - This program is most suitable for Spanish majors and minors;